yuanyang0563/Nonprehensile_Transportation/README.md

 This project implements model predictive control algorithms for a single-arm system and a dual-arm system to perform nonprehensile transportation of a box payload.

-The principles of the model predictive control algorithms are explained here: [ Enjoy it! ](https://www.overleaf.com/read/svsbmbmrbbzt#efa959).

-<a href="https://www.overleaf.com/read/svsbmbmrbbzt#efa959" target="_blank">Enjoy it!</a>
+The principles of the model predictive control algorithms are explained here: <a href="https://www.overleaf.com/read/svsbmbmrbbzt#efa959" target="_blank">Enjoy it!</a>.

 ## Features